vimpicode/Capstones-and-other-assignment-projects/README.md

-# My Projects
+# Capstone Projects
-This repository is for all projects I have been working on.
-I do appreciate those who have the time to evaluate these projects and provide any constructive feedback.

-Thank you
+This repository is for the projects I conducted during my Certificate and bootcamps.
+Some of which have have their individual repositories where I conduct further detailed analysis.

 Bernardo Vimpi